Mr Ben Davies

 We are lucky enough to have Malcolm Hinchliffe, our specialist music teacher sharing his expertise throughout the school.
 His passion for music and knowledge of a wide range of instruments allows music to be taught with quality and precision.
 All our teachers plan music into their curriculum to develop children's progressive skills over the year.

 We see the benefit of music for children's well being, and teachers are encouraged to play music in their classrooms at times throughout the day.
 We have a whole school singing assembly once a week which is run by Malcolm.
 We are proud that all staff and children share their love of music during this time and it is as an opportunity for children to see the investment of music in our school community.

-We have a school choir that is run by Lexie Crosse (HLTA) on a Wednesday lunchtime, this gives children extra curricular opportunities within the school day, whilst developing confidence in singing.
+We have a school choir that is run by Lexie Crosse (HLTA).
 Our choir performs for the local community at various events throughout the year.
 In December we invite our local senior citizens for a morning of music, tea and a mince pies!

 Mr Hinchliffe teaches brass, recorder, keyboard and ukulele across both key stages.
-We have our own school band which have regular opportunities to practice and Julyan Wallis, our guitar teacher, delivers group lessons each Friday.
+We have our own school band which have regular opportunities to practise and Darren Richards, our guitar teacher, delivers group lessons each Wednesday.
 Both the band and the guitarists perform to a wider audience throughout the year with the highlights being our annual Mazey Day and St Piran's Day Parades!